-Members of the Armed Forces can apply by requesting an application form through their careers managers.
+Māori leaders in the Defence Force can apply by requesting an application form through their careers managers.

-Alternatively, potential candidates can register their interest for selection into the programme by emailing: NZDFtransition@tpk.govt.nz and an application form will be provided to them.
+Alternatively, potential candidates can register their interest for selection into the programme by emailing: NZDFtransition@tpk.govt.nz.
+An application form will then be provided to them.

-Consideration and selection of all applicants will occur via a panel of staff from NZDF, Te Puni Kōkiri and Te Kawa Mataaho.
+Consideration and selection of applicants will occur via a panel of staff from the Defence Force, Te Puni Kōkiri and Te Kawa Mataaho.